digitalroute/plutt/README.md

 ## Plutt Server

 Plutt applications are stored on a Plutt server, which is where dependents fetch Plutt applications from.
 Plutt server upgrade requests to Plutt applications so that dependents receive the latest non-breaking version.
 Semantic versioning is used to ensure that the upgraded version is non-breaking.
-This way, the team that provides a micro frontend is responsible for deciding when to update to production, while ensuring that updates do not break dependent applications.
+This way, the team that provides a microfrontend is responsible for deciding when to update to production, while ensuring that updates do not break dependent applications.
 Dependent teams own the decision of when to upgrade breaking versions.
 Plutt server provides every team with the correct responsibilities that facilitate independent deployments.

 # 🔨 Commands